MindustryGame/wiki-testing/docs/servers.md

 7. Login to your router, and navigate to the "Port Forwarding" section (this may be under some sort of "Advanced Settings" subsection.)
 8. Add a new rule that allows port **6567** for both **TCP and UDP protocols**.
 Set the "IP Address" text box to the local IP of your server computer.
-9. Now find your public IP address (https://whatismyipaddress.com/ or similar).
+9. Now find your public IP address ([https://whatismyipaddress.com]or similar).
 Put this IP into the server connect box to connect to your server. **NOTE: This IP is roughly tied to your real-life location, so only share with trusted friends.
 Read the below section if you are planning on making your server truly public.**

 It is also recommended and that you use a domain name or DNS service to mask your IP for public servers for ease of use, or even better, use a cloud service e.g. Amazon AWS or a dedicated server/VM from a hosting provider such as Linode or DigitalOcean, which is much safer. **Do your research**, and determine which option best fits your needs.